Inside: Parent tips on how to teach a kid to ride a bike without training wheels.

 Preparing Your Kid For This New Experience

+When do kids learn how to ride a bike without training wheels?
 Removing the training wheels isn’t always convenient for kids, and they will be scared.
-Honestly, it’s going to be a tedious and intimidating process.
+Honestly, removing training wheels is going to be a tedious and intimidating process.
 Kids will often tip over and throw tantrums, but it’s still important to give them this sense of freedom.

 However, if you have motivated your kid to take on this new milestone, we are sharing some preparation tips, so you and your baby are ready for the change.
 Now, let’s check out the details!